 The advent of the internet, about three decades ago, practically changed the business landscape as no one had ever imagined.
-And today, again, the e-commerce/internet businesses are influencing a similar disruption, changing the way how last-mile delivery is looked at.
+And today, again, the e-commerce/internet businesses are influencing a similar disruption, changing how last-mile delivery is looked at.

-In today's hyper-connected, social media world, a single negative experience can be more impactful than one could imagine.
+In today's hyper-connected social media world, a single negative experience can be more impactful than one could imagine.
 That is why it has become crucial for logistics organizations to focus on positive customer experiences with every single delivery they make.

-So, what exactly is last-mile delivery?
+What is last-mile delivery?

 As the name suggests, last-mile delivery refers to the last leg in the delivery process where the goods get delivered to the customer from the warehouse/hub.

-The traditional courier, parcel, and other last-mile logistics which earlier took four to six weeks earlier to be delivered is not relevant anymore.
+The traditional courier, parcel, and other last-mile logistics, which took four to six weeks earlier to be delivered, are not relevant anymore.
 People of today, especially millennials, expect delivery as quickly as the same day!

 The last-mile delivery market accounted for a whopping $9.98 billion in the year 2018 and is expected to reach $45.27 billion by 2027, growing at a CAGR of 18.3% during the period 2018-2027

-The delivery boom spurred by the upsurge of companies like Uber, Ola, Lyft, Amazon, Flipkart, TaskRabbit, Postmates, Swiggy, etc. has created a massive new sector of employment.
+The delivery boom spurred by the upsurge of companies like Uber, Ola, Lyft, Amazon, Flipkart, TaskRabbit, Postmates, Swiggy, etc., has created a massive new sector of employment.
 Ranging from full-time employees to part-time “gig” workers to “hobbyists” who work for various reasons, the last-mile delivery sector has attracted a workforce from a wide range of demographics and age groups.

-Any company that is involved in managing last-mile logistics understands that achieving an efficient and sustainable solution to the last mile delivery challenges is a hard nut to crack.
+Any company that is involved in managing last-mile logistics understands that achieving an efficient and sustainable solution to the last-mile delivery challenges is a hard nut to crack.

 Last-mile delivery as a process can be extremely challenging and stressful to the workforce who are running from pillar to post each day to make deliveries as well.
 Even with so many technological advancements, the last last-mile delivery challenge seems to be advancing a tad bit faster than it is diminishing.